We ride all alone from the battlefield

 It engulfs our souls as we head for home

-The lands we pass we ve never seen
+pass we ve never seen

 Clad in a twilight like a dream